Viatris Inc. (VTRS) Stock: What the Analysts are Saying

-Viatris Inc. (NASDAQ: VTRS) has a price-to-earnings ratio that is above its average at 5.33x. and a 36-month beta value of 1.18.
-Opinions on the stock are mixed, with 3 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 0 as “sell.”
+Viatris Inc. (NASDAQ: VTRS) has a price-to-earnings ratio that is above its average at 5.36x. and a 36-month beta value of 1.18.

 Sponsored